MarkBroerkens/CarND-Vehicle-Detection/README.md

 ## Gradient Features
-Histograms of Ordered Gradients (HOG) were calculated in order to extract features with respect of the shape of the vehicle.
+Histograms of Ordered Gradients (HOG) were calculated in order to extract features that represent the shape of the vehicle.

 I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 Here are example using the `YUV` color space and HOG parameters of `orientations=13`, `pixels_per_cell=(16, 16)` and `cells_per_block=(2, 2)`: